Surgical approach

 - Postoperative destination

-- ICU/HDU; aim for early extubation if stable; anticipate pacing needs, inotropes/vasopressors, bleeding, arrhythmias
+- ICU/HDU, aim for early extubation if stable, anticipate pacing needs, inotropes/vasopressors, bleeding, arrhythmias

 Indications and common procedures